Slesa/launchy/trunk/Launchy_VC7/ReadMe.txt

 Changes since 0.9.6:
 .
 Brought back in the association code
 .
+Sticky window (always on top) now possible
+.
+Now handles duplicates of filenames
+.
+Dropdown window are much more useful
+.
+USB Mode Option
+.
+Configurable Database Update Rate

+BUG FIXES:
+.
 Fixed a no icon bug (looked up icon on c: rather than find the windows drive) .
 Donate screen could come up twice if you rebooted, this is annoying.
 I fixed this by forcing a store after the options change.
+.
+Fixed the launchy crash bug?
+.
+Fixed LUA situation
+.
+Now the hotkey window will initialize with your current hotkey

 Changes since 0.9.3: